 Storage

-Freeze - You can also freeze these macarons.
-Place them in a single layer on a parchment lined baking sheet, freeze for 1-2 hours, and then transfer to an airtight container.
-Place parchment paper between layers.
-Defrost in the refrigerator before eating.
+Freeze macarons in a single layer on a parchment-lined tray until firm (1–2 hours), then transfer to an airtight container with parchment between layers.
+Defrost in the fridge.

 Troubleshooting